kanliot/clock2/README.md

      Like 1:23:45 PM

  ![looks like](https://raw.githubusercontent.com/kanliot/clock2/main/clock2.png)
  ##### `clock2` doesn't actually clear the terminal screen.
-It uses xterm control sequences to clear the current line.
+It uses vt100 control characters to clear the current line.